muratk3n/thirdwave/en/tweets/2019/week46.md

 "@stacyherbert

 Las Vegas ‘bans’ homeless from sleeping on the street.
-If caught violating ban, you get $1,000 fine or six months prison?
-So obviously it would be prison for which taxpayers would have to pay @ $25,000 ... 🤔 #math"
+If caught violating ban, you get 1,000 dollar fine or six months prison?
+So obviously it would be prison for which taxpayers would have to pay @ 25,000 ... 🤔 #math"

 *2019-11-8 5:53:32*